 17. Get Nostalgic at the It’s A Wonderful Life Museum

 Fun fact: In addition to being the birthplace of the women's suffrage movement, Seneca Falls is widely believed to be the the inspiration for the fictional Bedford Falls, the setting of Frank Capra's Christmas classic, It's A Wonderful Life.
 Today the town is home to this quaint museum packed with film artifacts and ephemera (some of it donated by the cast and crew), as well as information about the movie and its stars.
 There's no better time than the holiday season to visit.

 18. Ski (and more) at Holiday Valley Mountain Resort

-New York is packed with ski areas - we have more than any other state! - and Holiday Valley Resort is one of the most popular, with 58 slopes spread across four faces, a 750-foot vertical drop and 13 lifts to keep things moving.
-But even non skiers will have a blast.
+New York is packed with ski areas—we have more than any other state!—and Holiday Valley Resort is one of the most popular, with 58 slopes spread across four faces, a 750-foot vertical drop and 13 lifts to keep things moving.
+But even non-skiers will have a blast.
 The resort also offers snowshoeing, tubing, and mountain coaster rides, among other outdoor activities.
-And there's several lodges for when it's time to warm up with a cup of hot chocolate.
+And there are several lodges for when it's time to warm up with a cup of hot chocolate.